 The head gasket is designed based on the cylinder head, not the block.
 The gasket must fit the edge of the combustion chamber to seal properly and not expose the gasket to hot combustion gases.
-Using the wrong gaskets on heads can lead to early burn-out or blow-out of the gasket.
+Using the wrong gasket on a head can lead to early burn-out or blow-out of the gasket.

 In 1932, Ford introduced the B-6050 cast iron cylinder head (marked 'C') pictured below.
 It is the standard 1932-34 Model B head having a 4.6:1 compression ratio.
 The B-6050 is the only cylinder head originally used on the 1932-34 four cylinder Model B engines.

 The compression ratio is higher than that of a standard Model A cylinder head, yet it is less than the compression ratio of the Model A 'Police' head (marked 'B').
 The Model B cylinder head also uses 7/8-18 inch size spark plugs.

 As seen in the pic above, the Model B head had a large letter "C" cast in the top surface to aid dealer parts counter men in easily identifying it from other earlier heads.
 The "C" signifies a Model B head, not a so-called "Model C".
 In this case, the "C" is not related to the actual part number prefix or suffix.

 The Model B head is identified by the three-bolt water pump attachment.
 The three-bolt water pump has an integral water outlet as part of the pump casting.
 There is no separate water outlet mounted to the head.

 Pictured above is a view of the standard Model B cylinder head having the 4.6:1 ratio combustion chamber design.
 This is the so-called heart-shaped combustion chamber.